ChiyuCC/sequence-breaking-ff6/README.md

     -   I used Kumama's position to help the Locke, Kupek, Kupop, Kumama team escape
     -   I used Kutan's position to help the Mog, Kuku, Kutan and Kupan team escape
     -   I used Kuru's position to help the Kushu, Kurin, Kuru and Kamog team escape
+-   Assuming that Kumama and Kutan are on the same team, you'd have to switch leaders here once to save the coordinates for them both
 -   Swap to Locke, leave the room and die
 -   You should now continue your game as lone Terra